DavN24/U-Net-Climate-Mini-Project/README.md

-# U-Net Climate Image Reconstruction — IPSL-AID Mini Project
+# U-Net Climate Image Reconstruction — Mini Project

 This repository contains a small notebook-based mini-project exploring the use of a U-Net model for climate image reconstruction.